Mikaela/mikaela.github.io/n/essentialsoftware.md

 # I would additionally use lockdown=confidentiality (or lockdown=integrity if
 # less privacy and security was required, but that prevents shipped osnoise
 # module from working.
+# footclient (or server) for all users on-demand
+sudo systemctl --global enable foot-server.socket
 ```

 Consider also adding